2 March 2022

 In her own words,

 I started seeing Celia because I was feeling very anxious and going into a downward spiral with all my thoughts about my health.
 I found working with her really helpful.
 Talking it through helped me to understand what was going on and see how I could think about things differently.
-I found the hypnosis very calming too and that definitely contributed.
+The hypnosis is very calming too and that definitely contributed.

 I was reassured by Celia’s evidence-based approach and that her goal is to equip people with tools to help them.